-Most travellers have more than one objective in mind when planning a vacation.
+Most travelers have more than one objective in mind when planning a vacation.
 Rest and relaxation are almost always among the main goals.
-Conversely, so is the idea of making the most of your time.
-Seeing and doing as much as you can, can alleviate any regrets of having ‘missed out’ after your vacation comes to an end – at which point there isn’t much you can do about it, with exception of planning to go again.
-That said, budgeting for a lot of activities can become an issue because usually the more you plan to do, the more you’ll need to spend.
+But so is the idea of seeing and doing as much as you can so there won’t be any regrets of having missed something special when the vacation comes to an end.
+That said, budgeting for a lot of activities and attractions often means spending a lot of money in addition to the flight and hotel.

-Thankfully, there are many tourist destinations around the world with features that are well worthwhile seeing and are free, such as landmarks and scenery that are unique to the area.
+Thankfully, there are many tourist destinations around the world that offer things that are well worth seeing and are FREE, such as landmarks and scenery that are unique to the area.
 Los Cabos, Mexico is among those destinations.
-So, we bring you our Top Ten suggestions for things to do without the worry of having to spend more on the vacation.
+So, we bring you our Top Ten suggestions for things to do without the worry of overspending while on vacation.

 Whale Watching season in Los Cabos encompasses mid-December to mid-April, with an estimated 10,000 whales migrating south to breeding grounds at Magdalena Bay and in the Sea of Cortez.
 Grays and humpbacks are plentiful; however, the odd pilot whale, blue, or sperm, along with a random orca can also be seen.
 Tour boats are in abundance, BUT you don’t necessarily have to sign up for a tour to enjoy sightings.
 Whales are often seen from the beaches, as well as from hotels and coastal golf courses.
 And some tourists even venture to swim among them.

 Playa Santa María is not quite as popular as Playa Chileno, but this beautiful horseshoe-shaped beach is definitely worth a visit.

 The protected bay includes a marine sanctuary, and there is a colorful array of marine life visible here, which accounts for the abundance of dive and snorkel tours in the area.
 To save money, bring your own equipment if you have it.